cybr-cabz/Rental-Moto-Cars/README.md

 It is just a test-project website for renting online using Streamlit to submit to the Subject CS Elective 3 Class Adviser: Sir Randy Bello

+Before Using it make sure naka dark mode ka salamat

 Features:
 Item Specs: Detailed condition and engine reports for every vehicle.
 Item Image: The Picture of the vehicle